caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 Now we have what we need to register our function as a plugin method.
 By convention, this is done in `q2-dwq2/q2_dwq2/plugin_setup.py`, and that's what we'll do here.
-I chose to remove the templated `duplicate_table` action, now that I'm adding one of my own, but whether or not you want to do that too is up to you.
+I am chosing to remove the registration of the `duplicate_table` action, now that I'm adding one of my own, but whether or not you want to do that too is up to you.

 To register a function as a method, you'll use `plugin.methods.register_function`, where `plugin` is the `qiime2.plugin.Plugin` action that is instantiated in this file.
 Add the following code to your `q2-dwq2/q2_dwq2/plugin_setup.py` file, and then we'll work through it line by line.